mayankchoubey/deno-in-2-hours/README.md

 ```

 ## ReadAll, WriteAll, and Iter
 `readAll`, `writeAll`, and `iter` are three very commonly used functions in Deno.
-From v1.9.0, these functions have been moved to the standard library.
+From v1.9.0, these functions have been recommended to be used from the standard library.

 ```ts
 import { readAll, writeAll, iter } from "https://deno.land/std/io/util.ts";
 ```

-- `readAll/readAllSync`: Reads everything from a reader and returns in a Uint8Array
+- Use `readAll/readAllSync` to read everything from a reader (returns in an Uint8Array)
 ```ts
 const file=await Deno.open('/var/tmp/child.txt');
 const data=await readAll(file);
 //Uint8Array(12) [104, 101, 108, 108, 111,  32, 119, 111, 114, 108, 100,  10]
 ```
-- `writeAll/writeAllSync`: Writes everything present in Uint8Array to the writer
+- Use `writeAll/writeAllSync` to write everything present in an Uint8Array to the writer
 ```ts
 const file=await Deno.open('/var/tmp/child.txt', {write: true});
 await writeAll(file, new Uint8Array(5).fill(65));
 //cat /var/tmp/child.txt -> AAAAA world
 ```
-- `iter/iterSync`: Create an asynchronous (or synchronous) iterator for a given reader.
+- Use `iter/iterSync` to create an asynchronous (or synchronous) iterator for a given reader.
 It reads in chunks with a default size unless specified in options.
 ```ts
 const file=await Deno.open('/var/tmp/child.txt');
 for await(const c of iter(file))